Click to Skip Ahead

 The Type of Poodle

-Standard Poodles are the largest of the three, and their hair is usually clipped in a show cut or other aesthetic style.
+Standard Poodles are the largest of the three, and their hair is usually clipped in a show cut or another aesthetic style.
 Miniature Poodles are smaller and have a dense, curly coat that doesn’t require much grooming.
 Toy Poodles are the smallest of the three and have a fine, silky coat that can be styled in a variety of ways.

 The Coat Color

 Poodles come in a wide range of colors, including black, white, cream, brown, apricot, red, silver, blue, and gray.
-Some people prefer a certain color because it matches their home decor or clothing style.
+Some people prefer a certain color because it matches their home décor or clothing style.
 Others choose a hypoallergenic dog based on coat color because they’re allergic to certain dyes or chemicals used in grooming products.

 The Coat Texture